Artwork Page for Icon of the Virgin and Child

 Description

-Woven from more than 20 colors of woolen thread, this tapestry was more expensive than a painting when it was made.
-It is among the rarest works now at the CMA.
-The historical price reflected contemporary viewers’ appreciation for the weavers’ skilled color blending.
-Hung on a wall, this tapestry allowed viewers to venerate, or honor, the image of the Virgin Mary and Christ child.
+Woven from more than 20 colors of woolen thread, this rare tapestry was more expensive than a painting when it was made.
+The historical price reflected contemporary viewers’ appreciation for the skilled color blending by the weavers.
+Hung on a wall, this tapestry allowed viewers to venerate (honor) the Virgin Mary and the Christ Child in the Christian Orthodox church.
 Angels and apostles surround them, their names written in Greek.
-The makers’ talents also contributed to its success as an icon.
-To be spiritually effective, an Orthodox icon must be as close to its original model as possible.
+To be spiritually effective, an icon (devotional image) should follow its subject’s established visual tradition as closely as possible.

 A large tapestry with faded colors that is worn at the top and edges.
 At the center of the tapestry is the Virgin Mary with a child Christ in her lap, seated on a throne, and flanked by two angels.
 Above that is a depiction of a man flanked by two angels and surrounding both depictions are smaller portraits of religious figures that frame the edges of the tapestry.
 All figures are light-skinned.